ooples/pine_script_docs/source/concepts/Repainting.rst

   due to the fact that the current higher timeframe has not completed.
   See the Pinecoders `security() revisited <https://www.tradingview.com/script/00jFIl5w-security-revisited-PineCoders/>`__ publication for more information.
+- Strategies using particular settings which makes its behavior in real time different than its behavior on historical bars.